pablobernabeu/website-files/content/post/2021-07-21-surviving-discrimination-and-confronting-it/index.md

 ### Hierarchies among nationalities

 In society at large, the locals tend to be first.
-Through many everyday tricks, the locals often ensure that immigrants remain second to them.
+Some locals sometimes utilise official devices and everyday tricks to ensure that immigrants are second to them.
 We must all remember that more people should not mean more rights.
 Each person is a person.

 The first rank of immigrants is formed of one or two nationalities, smiled at by the fortune of historical or cultural ties.
 The second rank of immigrants is that of merely-tolerated nationalities.
 The third rank is formed of immigrants who are despised due to historical, political, cultural factors.

-Sadly and dangerously enough, in competitive or onerous circumstances (*when is that not the case, though!*), *homo homini lupus est* (people are wolves unto others).
-Discrimination breaks loose (Abbink, & Harris, 2019; Meiring et al., 2014; Mendes & Koslov, 2013).
-Ominous, historical references are unnecessary.
-A hundred, or few hundred, years is very little time: it's *yesterday*.
+Sadly and dangerously enough, in competitive or onerous circumstances (*when is that not the case, though!*), *homo homini lupus est* (people are wolves unto people).
+Then, discrimination breaks loose (Abbink, & Harris, 2019; Meiring et al., 2014; Mendes & Koslov, 2013).

 ## Policies

-Policy statements are increasingly popular, and they give reasons for hope.
+Policy statements are increasingly popular and they give reasons for hope.
 For instance, the employment webpage of Duke University reads (on 21st July 2021; https://hr.duke.edu/policies/diversity/eeo):

 > Duke University prohibits discrimination and harassment, and provides equal employment opportunity without regard to an individual's age, color, disability, gender, gender expression, gender identity, genetic information, national origin, race, religion, sex, sexual orientation, or veteran status.